razee-io/Razee/README.md

    open http://"${RAZEEDASH_LB}":8080
    ```

-7. Create an `OAuth` application for Razeedash in GitHub, GitHub Enterprise, or Bitbucket.
+7. Create an `OAuth` application for RazeeDash in GitHub, GitHub Enterprise, or Bitbucket.
-   1. From the Razeedash welcome screen, select the tile of the tool where you
+   1. From the RazeeDash welcome screen, select the tile of the tool where you
     want to create the `OAuth` application.
    2. Follow the instructions in the pop-up window to create the `OAuth` application.
    3. Click **Save configuration**.
-   4. From the Razeedash welcome screen, click **Sign in with <integration_tool>**.
+   4. From the RazeeDash welcome screen, click **Sign in with <integration_tool>**.
-   5. Follow the instructions in the pop-up window to grant Razeedash access to
+   5. Follow the instructions in the pop-up window to grant RazeeDash access to
     the integration tool that you chose.

       If you need to reset any of the `OAuth` credentials then you can start over